Scoping/

 Business Context

 Luxury Escapes is scaling their tours division but their current technical landscape is limiting growth.
-Tours are purchased from DMCs and sold directly or as bundled packages.
+October 1, 2026 target for Kaptio integration driven by December 1, 2026 ERP migration to NetSuite.
+Tours are purchased from ~50 DMCs and sold directly or as bundled packages (LTLEs).
 Bundles include: another tour from the same or different DMC, a cruise sourced from a cruise operator, hotel accommodation from their internal bedbank, and extensions/upgrades.
-Their current Salesforce implementation for tours is cumbersome — opportunity tracking only supports one supplier per tour, payment terms use an unreliable sliding scale model, and critical commercial data lives in text fields.
-The result is a system that cannot be trusted by finance, product load, or commercials teams.
-Sales teams don't trust the inventory, though achieving the sale itself is not an issue.
-Key questions the current system cannot reliably answer: What is the current margin on a specific departure?
+Their current Salesforce implementation (6+ years, third-party built) is cumbersome — opportunity tracking only supports one supplier per tour, sliding scale payment terms are unreliable with variable pax counts, and critical commercial data lives in text fields.
+Result: finance, product load, and commercials teams cannot trust the data.
+AP team (~1 FTE) manually recalculates every departure payment.
+Settlement job has not been running.
+PCMs spend ~4 hours entering a single campaign.
+80 concierge tickets/day, 10 manifest checks/day.
+LE has a 50+ person dev team and own payment service (Stripe, PayPal, PayTo, PayID) — payment integration is a deal-shaping constraint per cheatsheet hard line.
+Key questions the current system cannot answer: What is the current margin on a specific departure?
 What is the financial risk exposure across future departures?
 How does profitability change as load factors increase?

 Timeline